1975 California 500: Pole Day - Saturday March 1

 As was done in the past two years, pole qualifying would set the front row for the California 500 and the starting lineup for two heat races held on Sunday.
 A. J. Foyt won the pole with a two-lap average speed of 196.549 mph.
 Bobby Unser was second at 194.553 mph, with two laps at the exact same speed.
 Completing the front row was Al Unser with an average speed of 192.864 mph.
 Mario Andretti's speed from six days earlier put him 18th fastest.

 Heat Races

 The starting positions for the California 500 were set in part by a pair of 100-mile, 40-lap Heat Races on Sunday.
 Odd starting positions were in Heat One and even starting positions were in Heat Two.
 Each race paid 200 points towards the championship for the winner and paid money.

 Race 1

 From the start of the race, A. J. Foyt was unchallenged.
-It was said he was capable of running tow or three seconds a lap faster than the competition.
+It was said he was capable of running two or three seconds a lap faster than the competition.
 Foyt led every lap and lapped the field.
 With three laps to go, John Martin blew an engine and brought out a race-ending caution flag.
 Only 4 of the 13 cars finished the race.